 Related Definitions

-2.«#» “Business Day(s)” means every Monday through Friday except Federal holidays.
+2.«#» “Business Day(s)” means every Monday through Friday except federal holidays.

 2.«#» “Open Access Transmission Tariff” or “OATT” means a transmission provider’s transmission tariff that has been accepted by FERC and that FERC has ruled is consistent with or superior to FERC’s pro forma OATT for purposes of reciprocity, or that is substantially similar to FERC’s pro forma OATT.